adrianviewpoint/adrianviewpoint/README.md

 Adaptability helps me avoid overengineering by choosing the simplest proven solution for each problem.
 Exploring different stacks broadens my perspective and reinforces simplicity in every project.

-Curiosity drives most of these experiments — when something sticks, it often becomes a reusable template that I apply to my projects or simple explorations to scratch that new shiny tech itch.
+Curiosity drives most of these experiments.
+When something sticks, it often becomes a reusable template that I apply to my projects or simple explorations to scratch that new shiny tech itch.
 You’ll see these explorations appear as small, well‑labeled repos over time.

 ## Beyond the screen

-I’m passionate about personal finance as a craft — not just numbers, but habits, systems, and calm decision‑making.
+I’m passionate about personal finance as a craft, not just numbers, but habits, systems, and calm decision‑making.
 When I’m not coding, I’m often reading, sketching ideas, or testing small changes that compound over time.

 ## Say hi

 Have an idea, question, or a tiny pain you wish a tool could fix?
-Reach out on 𝕏 — I’m always happy to jam on ideas or collaborate on small, useful things.
+Reach out on 𝕏!
+I’m always happy to jam on ideas or collaborate on small, useful things.